-On this page you will find details of some significant publications on the Gothic by staff at Sheffield.
+On this page, you can find details of some significant publications on the Gothic by the staff at the University of Sheffield.

 Self-consciously breaching the critical divide between what literary history has subsequently differentiated as the ‘Gothic’ and the ‘Romantic’, this collection of 17 newly commissioned chapters seeks to draw attention to that prominent strain in late eighteenth and early nineteenth-century British, American and European literature in which the distinction between the popular, low-cultural reaches of the Gothic and the ‘High’ Romantic aesthetics of more canonical figures is all but erased.

 Edited by Angela Wright and Dale Townshend, this collection: subjects early Gothic writing to sustained critical attention and re-examination; situates British Gothic writing in relation to contemporary developments of the mode in America and Continental Europe; and seeks to advance current scholarly debates particularly with respect to the ongoing interest in the relationship between Romanticism and the Gothic.

 - Jane L. Hodson, ‘Gothic and the Language of Terror’, pp. 289-305

 Gothic Fiction: A reader’s guide to essential criticism (Basingstoke: Palgrave, 2007) (ISBN-10: 1-4039-3666-8)